mayday5000/RephraseAI/README.md

 - Amazon EC2 Instance with GPU, g4dn.xlarge with 30GB storage minimum.
 - Linux Host or WSL on a Windows machine.
+- Not tested on Mac, but it should be the same.

 ### Create an EC2 Instance with GPU